opengeos/maplibre-gl-html-widget/README.md

 ## Features

 - Add any HTML content to your map as a widget
+- **Matplotlib-style colorbar widget** with support for colormaps, vmin/vmax, title, and more
 - Position widgets in any corner of the map
 - Optional collapsible/expandable functionality with a toggle button
 - Customizable styling